IgnaceMaes/ember-codemod-template-tag/README.md

 ### Features

 - Rewrites the `hbs` template helper to the `<template>` tag
+- Adds imports for components and removes `hbs` import
 - Supports nested component paths (e.g. `Cards::CardHeader` will be used as `CardHeader`)
 - Adds imports for built-in helpers (`concat`, `array`, `fn`, `get`, `hash`)